 - Reports to clinicians and the governing body regarding

-- appropriateness of prescribing and compliance with current evidence-based Australian therapeutic guidelines or resources on antimicrobial prescribing
+- areas of action to improve appropriateness of prescribing and compliance with current evidence-based Australian therapeutic guidelines or resources on antimicrobial prescribing

-The Commission has established the Antimicrobial Use and Resistance in Australia (AURA) Surveillance System to coordinate data on antimicrobial use and resistance in Australia.
-The surveillance programs that contribute antimicrobial use data to AURA are the National Antimicrobial Prescribing Survey and the National Antimicrobial Utilisation Surveillance Program.
+The Antimicrobial Use and Resistance in Australia (AURA) Surveillance System includes data on antimicrobial use and resistance in Australia.
+The surveillance programs that contribute antimicrobial use data to AURA include the National Antimicrobial Prescribing Survey (NAPS) and the National Antimicrobial Utilisation Surveillance Program (NAUSP).